rachelj521/Bombing-Mission/README.md

 When a full set of 12 stars are collected, an additional bomb will drop.
 Difficulty increases as the player progresses on their star hunt.

-This game was built using Javascript and HTML5.
+This game was built using Javascript and HTML5 with the guidance of a Phaser 3 tutorial.